dydx/voting/README.md

 > candidate = Voting::Candidate.new(1)
 > ```

+The only parameter passed into the initializer is the `id` that you'd like to associate with that `candidate`.
+This could be pulled from your database, or assigned some other way (even manually!)

 Ballots are cast with three choices, and each slot of the ballot is assigned incrementally decreasing weights: the first choice gets a weight of 10, the next gets a weight of 5, and the last gets a weight of 1.